maxszymanski/El-Tom/README.md

 ### Description

-  Hi, this is my first website created for a client from a to z.
+  Hi, this is my first website created for a client from A to Z.
   I made it according to all the latest standards.
   The results of the lighthouse report: